micromark/micromark-extension-gfm-autolink-literal/readme.md

 [![Backers][backers-badge]][collective]
 [![Chat][chat-badge]][chat]

-**[micromark][]** extension to support GitHub flavored markdown [literal autolinks][].
+**[micromark][]** extension to support GitHub flavored markdown (GFM) [literal autolinks][].

 This syntax extension matches the GFM spec and how literal autolinks work in several places on github.com.
-Do note that GH employs two algorithms to autolink: one at parse time, one at compile time (similar to how @mentions are done at compile time).
+GitHub employs two algorithms to autolink: one at parse time and one at transform time (similar to how @mentions are done at transform time).
 This difference can be observed because character references and escapes are handled differently.
 But also because issues/PRs/comments omit (perhaps by accident?) the second algorithm for `www.`, `http://`, and `https://` links (but not for email links).

 As this is a syntax extension, it focuses on the first algorithm.
 The `html` part of this extension does not operate on an AST and hence can’t perform the second algorithm.
+[`mdast-util-gfm-autolink-literal`][mdast-util-gfm-autolink-literal] adds
-`mdast-util-gfm-autolink-literal` adds support for the second.
+support for the second.

-This package provides the low-level modules for integrating with the micromark tokenizer and the micromark HTML compiler.
+## When to use this

-You probably should use this package with [`mdast-util-gfm-autolink-literal`][mdast-util-gfm-autolink-literal].
+You should probably use [`micromark-extension-gfm`][micromark-extension-gfm], which combines this package with other GFM features, instead.
+Alternatively, if you don’t want all of GFM, use this package.

 ## Install